acollign/netrunner-wiki/Running-in-production.md

 ## Running a production infrastructure

-The project provides a docker compose file that can be used to run the server, the `database` and the public `endpoint`.
+The project provides a Docker compose file that can be used to run the server, the `database` and the public `endpoint`.

 It is required to update this file to reference your own image.
 To update, proceed as follows :
 - edit `docker-compose.prod.yml`